-Although landline phones tend to be more reliable and have better sound quality, VoIP is the clear overall winner based on every other factor.
-A VoIP phone system can help modernise the way your business communicates and will grow at the same rate as your company.
+A VoIP phone system can help modernize the way your business communicates and will grow at the same rate as your company.
 VoIP will bring your business into the 21st century.
 If you’re still not convinced, compare prices today to see how much your business could save on a new or upgraded phone system.

 See how much your business could save on a new phone system

 By clicking to compare, you’ll receive quotes from various suppliers, tailored to the needs of your business.
 If you enter into a contract with a provider, we may receive a payment for the introduction.
 This helps Tech.co to provide free advice and reviews.
 It carries no additional cost to you, and doesn’t affect our editorial independence.

 Get more delivered to your inbox just like it!

 Sorry about that.
 Try these articles instead!